 - Error-prone and inconsistent.

 - Not applicable.

 Then what’s the good of it?
 Toss it on the scrap heap.
 You can’t have it both ways — if the Bible is the inerrant Word of God it must be understood to be the final authority, while if he’s right no reason exists to read the Bible; it’s error-prone and not applicable, so why bother?

 Don’t be ripped off by impressive sounding “scholarship”.
 What’s the end-goal of these “scholars”?
 At least they’re up-front about it:

 The ‘biblicism’ that pervades much of American evangelicalism is untenable and needs to be abandoned in favor of a better approach to Christian truth and authority… [emphasis added]

 At least they’re honest — they want you to abandon the solid rock of the Word for the shifting sands of value relativism, giving up perspicuity (admit it, you didn’t think I could work that in again, did you?) in the process.

 Don’t fall for it.
-Don’t be conned by hand-waving or those living in The Matrix of deception.
+Don’t be conned by hand-waving.
 Stay anchored to the absolute reference of the Word of God.

 A division is coming — those that accept the Bible as the inerrant Word of God (thus we should live and follow that absolute truth), and those following post-modern philosophy denying some or all of God’s Word.